abdullahmusawar98-design/EMAIL-CLASSIFIER/README.md

 https://www.kaggle.com/datasets/balaka18/email-spam-classification-dataset-csv

 ### **🔑 Key Features:**
-📩 **Email Classification**: Predicts whether an email is spam or not.
+- 📩 **Email Classification**: Predicts whether an email is spam or not.
-📊 **CountVectorizer** for text feature extraction.
+- 📊 **CountVectorizer** for text feature extraction.
+- 🤖 **Multinomial Naive Bayes** used for training the model.
-🎯 **High accuracy** of 98.13%.
+- 🎯 **High accuracy** of 98.13%.
-🖼️ Confusion matrix visualization to evaluate model performance.
+- 🖼️ Confusion matrix visualization to evaluate model performance.
+- 💾 Model saved for future use as `nb_model.pkl`.